CQC-6

-Specifications

-The CQC-6 has a 3 5/16" long blade.
-The handle is 4 5/8" long making the knife close to 8 inches in length when opened.
-The butt-end of the knife tapers to a point and features a hole for tying a lanyard.

-The blade profile of most CQC-6's is a Japanese chisel ground tantō with a single bevel or zero-ground blade sharpened on only one side.
-Early models have a buffline similar to a hamon found on a Japanese Samurai Sword due to a leather buffing wheel used by Emerson to finish his blades.
-Unlike the typical Japanese chisel-grind, Emerson's grind is on the left-side of the blade as opposed to the right-side.

-The handle material of the CQC-6 is composed of two titanium liners utilizing a Walker linerlock and a single or double detent as the locking mechanism, although one experimental model exists with a ratchet lock.
-Titanium bolsters make up the front half of the knife with the back half represented by linen micarta scales.
-The reasons for using titanium as a linerlock material were due to its memory characteristics and corrosion resistance.
-The screws in the handle, and pivot are traditional straight-head screws to accommodate easy disassembly in the field with an improvised tool, if needed.
-Most models feature traction grooves for a more secure grip in a wet environment and a chamfered lockface.
-Early knives were made with black linen micarta and later models featured a proprietary green color made exclusively for Emerson.
-A pocket clip held in place by three screws allows the knife to be clipped to a pocket, web-gear, or MOLLE.

 History

 In the mid-1980s, individual Navy SEALs from a West Coast team had been using personally purchased custom fixed-blade knives made by Southern California knifemaker Phill Hartsfield.

 Hartsfield's knives are hard ground from differentially heat-treated A2 tool steel and are known for their distinctive chisel-ground blades.
 More accurately, they are zero ground; that is, the edge has no secondary bevel, minimizing drag when used for cutting purposes.

 Emerson had long been impressed by the cutting ability of the chisel-ground edge and had asked Hartsfield's permission to incorporate it into his own folding knives, which Hartsfield granted.

 When the SEALs asked Hartsfield to make them a folding knife, he informed them that he did not make folding knives and referred them to Emerson who manufactured folding knives utilizing the Walker linerlock.